illo-solutions/iceberg_tutorial/README.md

 ## Installing and configuring the tools

 Set up first your python environment.
-This includes all the needed libraries to work with We will be using VS Code for this
+This includes all the needed libraries to work with We will be using VS Code for this.

 Run this on the root of the project (ideally with Python 3.11)
 ```bash